How to Prepare Your Kids Before They Meet Santa - Baby Chick

 7. Be Santa’s Helper

-8. Parents & Siblings
+8. Use Parents and Siblings as Role Models

 9. Be a Good Example

 Let your child watch as YOU go up and greet and hug Santa.
 Sit next to Santa for a moment so your child understands you are signaling this is a “safe” situation.
 Call your child onto your lap.
 Place your child on the far knee, away from Santa, using you as a safety buffer between your child and Santa.
 Perhaps getting the candy cane treat is the next great achievement.
 Take the candy and say your goodbyes.
-Success at this stage may be having a shorter, happy experience.
+Success at this stage may be having a shorter, happier experience.
 That’s fine!
 Next time, the child may even go up alone if they see a parent’s reassuring face nearby.
 By age 4, most children will go willingly to Santa as they understand the request & receive concept by then.

 10. Do’s and Don’ts of Meeting Santa